- As low as $165/Night

 - Approximately 1150 square feet

-You will appreciate painless access to shopping, dining and tours all within a few steps.
+You will savor painless access to shopping, dining and tours all within a few steps.
 Sit out on one of three balconies and take in the street view while sipping on your morning coffee or afternoon drink.
 We are right in the heart of the downtown shopping district and just across the street from the entrance to Georgetown's Harborwalk.

 About the Area